 Dysphagia: Difficulty Swallowing

-Cognitive Impairments: Difficulty with Memory & Problem-solving
+Cognitive Impairments: Difficulty with Memory & Problem-Solving

 Homonymous Hemianopia: Visual Loss on One Side

-Rehabilitation Methods for Left Hemisphere Stroke Patients
+Rehabilitation Methods for Left Side Stroke Survivors

 Here are the best rehabilitation methods for recovery from stroke on the left side of the brain:

 - Psychotherapy.
 The effects of a stroke can be devastating and often result in post-stroke depression.
 Participating in talk therapy can be helpful during this time of transformation.
 Additionally, a stroke may be accompanied by a variety of behavior and personality changes.
 A trained therapist can help a survivor identify negative thought patterns or behaviors, develop coping strategies, and improve quality of life.

-Left Hemisphere Stroke Recovery
+Left Side Stroke Recovery

 Left side stroke often results in language-related impairments along with physical impairments on the right side of the body.
 Thankfully, patients can benefit from participation in rehab methods such as physical therapy and speech therapy to help restore these functions and increase independence.